dwootton/pretty-little-summary/OPTIONAL_DEPENDENCIES.md

 ## Overview

-`wut-is` is designed to be **lightweight by default** while supporting a **wide range of data science libraries**.
+`pretty-little-summary` is designed to be **lightweight by default** while supporting a **wide range of data science libraries**.
 You only install what you need!

 ## How It Works

 ### Core Dependencies (Always Installed)
-When you install `wut-is`, only these minimal dependencies are required:
+When you install `pretty-little-summary`, only these minimal dependencies are required:
 - `httpx` - For OpenRouter API calls
 - `python-dotenv` - For environment variable support